Who are we ?

 Director of Programs

-Advocacy officer
+Advocacy and foresight officer

-Mr. TUO Foungnigué DAGNOGO
+M. TUO Foungnigué DAGNOGO

 Computer Engineer